akzseingar/agnieszka.si/content/about/_index.md

 +++
 date = "2016-11-05T21:05:33+05:30"
-title = "About me"
+title = "This is me"
 +++

-I like questions - for me, a stupid question doesn't exist.
-I think honest communication solves everything.
-Beeing an adult doesn't mean beeing uptight.
-I believe in timeless design.
+ I like questions.
+I think good communication solves everything.
+I believe that form follows function.
+An I'm also a big believer in the power of illustrations.
+They are a powerful tool for product branding; a touching storytellers and effective explainers.

+![This is me][1]

 My name is Agnieszka, half polish, half slovenian.
 I was born in 1986 in small and pretty country of Slovenia, where I also live and work as freelancer.